istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25/upgrade-notes/index.md

 The notes also mention changes which preserve backwards compatibility while introducing new behavior.
 Changes are only included if the new behavior would be unexpected to a user of Istio 1.24.x.

-## Ambient pod upgrade reconcilation
+## Ambient pod upgrade reconciliation

-When a new `istio-cni` Daemonset pod starts up, it will inspect pods that were previously enrolled in the ambient mesh, and upgrade their in-pod iptables rules to the current state if there is a diff or delta.
+When a new `istio-cni` DaemonSet pod starts up, it will inspect pods that were previously enrolled in the ambient mesh, and upgrade their in-pod iptables rules to the current state if there is a diff or delta.
 This is off by default as of 1.25.0, but will eventually be enabled by default.
 Feature can be enabled by `helm install cni --set ambient.reconcileIptablesOnStartup=true` (helm) or `istioctl install --set values.cni.ambient.reconcileIptablesOnStartup=true` (istioctl)

 ## DNS traffic (TCP and UDP) now respects traffic exclusion annotations